jayachandrav2102-bit/full_subtractor/README.md

+AIM:

+To design a Full Subtractor circuit and verify its truth table in Quartus using Verilog programming.

+Equipments Required:

+Hardware – PCs, Cyclone II , USB flasher

+Software – Quartus prime

 Full Subtractor

 A full subtractor is a combinational circuit that performs subtraction involving three bits, namely minuend, subtrahend, and borrow-in .
 It accepts three inputs: minuend, subtrahend and a borrow bit and it produces two outputs: difference and borrow.